holiman/txparse/README.md

 For each line, it tries to interpret it as hexadecimal data, and the data as an EOF1 code blob (verified using the Shanghai jumptable).

-If all goes well, it outputs a line containing `OK ` followed by the length of the EOF header.
+If all goes well, it outputs a line containing `OK ` followed by the hex-encoded bytecode of the first code section.
 Otherwise, it outputs `err: ` and a suitable error message.

 (First build with `cd eof && go build .`)